 Automation means you can use multiple payment methods to pay suppliers

 How to Send a Cross-Border Payment

-There are several steps to take when a business wants to start making payments across the border :
+There are several steps to take when a business wants to start making cross-border payments.
+These include:

-The first step is to supply unique data according to the country you are dealing with.
-For example, in China, to make a global ACH transaction you must have the payee’s telephone number.
+The first step is to supply unique data according to the country you’re dealing with.
+For example, in China, to make a global ACH transaction, you must have the payee’s telephone number.

-The next step is to decide whether it’s a one-time or recurring transaction.
-If you are going to make payments to a business on a regular basis, setting up a recurring payment is an easy way to get future discounts.
-It also means vendors are paid on time and the relationship remains solid.
+The next step is to decide whether it’s a one-time or a recurring transaction.
+If you’re going to make payments to a business on a regular basis, setting up a recurring payment is an easy way to get future discounts.
+It also means vendors are paid on time, and the relationship remains solid.

 When setting up cross-border payments, you should immediately ask about early payment discounts.
-They typically range from 1%-10% depending on how much and how early you pay.
+They typically range from 1%-10%, depending on how much and how early you pay.
 If you acquire this type of discount, the global payment platform you choose should allow for payee prioritization rules.
-That ensures those entities always get paid first out of the lot.
+That ensures those entities always get paid first.

 Verify if the funds being sent abide by all applicable payment rules.
-There are over 26,000 rules in the world, so using a payments program makes the most sense.
-The staff does not have time to check thousands of rules for each international transfer.
+There are over 26,000 rules around the world, so using a payments program makes the most sense.
+The staff doesn’t have time to check thousands of rules for each international transfer.
 That’s what computers are for.

 Sending global funds means you need complete oversight of each payment.
 This can be a time-consuming process.
 A single platform to view the status of every payment simplifies operations and reduces human error.

 Instead of checking and reconciling each payment individually, the system can filter according to which are past due or need to be reconciled.
-A business can then use invoice automation tools to see who is responsible for approving the payment and why they have failed to do so.
+A business can then use invoice automation tools to see who’s responsible for approving the payment and why they’ve failed to do so.